Wayrion/eat-api/README.md

 Here are some sample calls:

 ```
-# Get the menus for the whole current week at mensa-garching
+# Get the menus for the whole current week at Mensa Garching
 $ uv run src/main.py -p mensa-garching

-# Get the menu for April 2 at mensa-arcisstr
+# Get the menu for April 2 at Mensa Arcisstrasse
 $ uv run src/main.py -p mensa-arcisstr -d 02.04.2025
 ```